 Your description of arc sensitivity with high speed pulsed welds is exactly what

 experiencing with our robots and the new Miller Accu-Pulse process / Auto

 The new auto bumpers we are welding are thin gage, 1/16 (1.6mm) HSLA and we have

 weld heat martensite concerns.

-To minimize the weld heat
+To minimize the weld heat into our parts,

 and arc instability.

 We went to an 0.035 wire and could not get the travel

 speeds so we changed back to 0.045 wire